Asobi Asobase

 Asobi Asobase (あそびあそばせ) is a Japanese manga series written and illustrated by Rin Suzukawa.
 It began serialization on Hakusensha's Young Animal Densi website in June 2015; it also began serialization in Young Animal in November 2016 and finished in November 2022.
-Its chapters have been collected in fifteen tankōbon volumes.
+Its chapters were collected in fifteen tankōbon volumes.
 An anime television series adaptation by Lerche aired in Japan from July to September 2018.

 Plot

 The series centers on Hanako Honda, Olivia, and Kasumi Nomura, second-year students at an all-girls middle school and the only three members of the Pastimers Club, a not officially recognized club.
 The club has very ambiguous goals, usually consisting of whatever so-called "pastimes" the girls happen to think up.